 Mount Yari Trail is a 24.4 mile moderately trafficked out and back trail located near Okuhida-onsengō-nakao, Gifu, Japan that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 Beautiful hike that starts off casual with several miles along Azusa River without much elevation gain.
 After the first half it gets steeper, and the last 1 or 2 miles up to Mt.Yari itself are VERY steep with many switchbacks.
 The trail is well maintained with lots of signage in Japanese and English.